christian-korneck/MSRC-SpeculationControl/README.md

 Fork of the Microsoft Security Response Center (MSRC) provided PowerShell module `SpeculationControl` from the Powershell Gallery https://www.powershellgallery.com/packages/SpeculationControl with minor changes that I needed to run it in my environment.

-This module provides the ability to query the CPU speculation control settings for the system (displays if `spectre`, `ghost` mitigations are active)
+This module provides the ability to query the CPU speculation control settings for the system (displays if `spectre`, `meltdown` mitigations are active)

 ## wrapper scripts
 For simple execution of the actual script, I've added a batch wrapper script: